TheCarsonWest/TheCarsonWest.github.io/test/content/Libraries like Pandas.md

 ### How to Use Pandas

-Pandas provides a wide range of [Functions](./../functions/) and methods for manipulating and analyzing data.
-Some of the most commonly used [Functions](./../functions/) include:
+Pandas provides a wide range of [Python Functions](./../python-functions/) and methods for manipulating and analyzing data.
+Some of the most commonly used [Python Functions](./../python-functions/) include:

 - `read_csv()`: Reads a Comma-Separated Values (CSV) file into a DataFrame.
 - `head()`: Displays the first few rows of a DataFrame.